skuid/skuid-labs/experiments/dataSources/airtable/README.md

 # Airtable

+Note: **This is a read-only example**, but we're trying ways to make this read/write using [templated request bodies](https://docs.skuid.com/latest/en/data/rest/#request-bodies).
+Stay tuned to this experiment for that in the future.

 Combining the ease of use of a spreadsheet with powerful features of a database, Airtable's product offers a great to organize, well, just about anything.
-We've used it for a projects here at Skuid, so of course we wanted to try and see if we could use Airtable's REST API in a Skuid page.
-Spoiler alert: you can.
-This is a read-only example, but we're trying ways to make this read/write using [templated request bodies](https://docs.skuid.com/latest/en/data/rest/#request-bodies).
-Stay tuned to this doc for that in the future.
+We've used it for a few projects here at Skuid, so of course we wanted to see if we could use Airtable's REST API in a Skuid page.
+Spoiler alert: you can!
+This experiment walks you through the basic setup and includes a sample page.

 One thing to note is that, while this example walks you through the basics for setting up the data source and an Airtable model **your data source URLs will vary for your specific Airtable base and the column you're acccessing.** For this example we're working from Airtable's Applicant Tracking template.